 \section{Introduction}

 In ~\cite{Al}, Alexander proved that any knot in $\mathbb{R}^3$ can be braided about the $z$-axis.
-In \cite{Be}, a paper which marked the start of modern contact topology, leading to the Bennequin inequality and eventually to Eliashberg's definition of tightness, Bennequin proved the transverse case for $(\mathbb{R}^3,\xi_{std})$.
+In \cite{Be}, a paper which marked the start of modern contact topology and led to the Bennequin inequality and eventually to Eliashberg's definition of tightness, Bennequin proved the transverse case for $(\mathbb{R}^3,\xi_{std})$.
 In this paper, we generalize Bennequin's result to any closed oriented 3-dimensional manifold $M$, by looking at an open book decomposition for $M$ together with its supported contact structure.
-After completing the proof of this theorem, it was brought to our attention that the same result was independently obtained by Mitsumatsu and Mori in \cite{Mi}.
+After completing the proof of this theorem, it was brought to our attention that the same result was independently obtained through different means by Mitsumatsu and Mori in \cite{Mi}.

 Bennequin used braid theory in $\mathbb{R}^3$ to show the standard contact structure was tight.
-Since then, the main way to show a contact structure is tight is to use powerful analytic machinery like holomorphic curves or Seiberg-Witten theory.
-By studying braids in general open books it is hoped that tightness can be better understood from a purely topological/combinatorial perspective.
+Since then, powerful analytic machinery like holomorphic curves or Seiberg-Witten theory has been used to prove tightness.
+By studying braids in general open books it is hoped that tight contact structures can be better understood from a purely topological/combinatorial perspective.
 The results presented in this paper constitute a first step in this program.
 While these results are purely geometric, it would be nice to have an algebraic description of a generalized $''$braid group$''$.
 In particular, one needs to define the stabilization moves with respect to different binding components and account for the fundamental group of the page.